Ngā mema o te paewhiri amuamu me ngā tari Disputes panel members and agencies

 Mobile: 021 149 0287

-Jenny Leith: LLB, Fellow AMINZ (Arbitration/Mediation), Arbitrators' and Mediators' Panellist AMINZ
+Jenny Leith: LLB, Fellow AMINZ (Mediation), Arbitration and Mediation Panellist AMINZ

 Since 2008 Jenny has been self-employed as a dispute resolution practitioner working as a mediator and as an arbitrator.
 She works with a wide range of disputes involving family issues and relationships, property and commercial issues.